Non-Prescription Commercial Diets for Dogs with Kidney Disease

 Introduction

-Some senior and light diets contain less phosphorus than regular dog food, and may be usable as part of the diet for dogs with early stage renal disease (creatinine no higher than about 2.2).
-A few have been included below, but there is a chart of many more included in the article Phosphorus Content in Dog Food -- this chart is listed in order of mg phosphorus per hundred calories, which is the best way to look at the data.
+Some commercial diets approved for adult dogs only, especially senior and light diets, contain low enough phosphorus to be fed to dogs with early stage renal disease (creatinine less than about 2.6 and fasted blood phosphorus no highter than 4.5).
+A few have been included below, but there is an old chart of many more included in the article Phosphorus Content in Dog Food (always be sure to verify the amount of phosphorus with the manufacturer, as it may have changed).
+This chart is listed in order of mg phosphorus per hundred calories, which is the best way to look at the data.
 Note that the numbers provided below are extracted from a number of sources and are not guaranteed to be current; it is always best to contact the manufacturer and ask for a nutritional analysis (not the guaranteed minimum) to be sure.

-In the table below, use the "dry matter" percentages for comparing brands, and canned vs. dry.
+In the table below, use the "dry matter" percentages for comparing wet and dry foods, such as canned vs. kibble.
 Use the "as fed" values for computing how much you are feeding.
 In particular, do not use the amount per can or per cup for comparison purposes, as the size of the can/cup varies quite a bit between brands.
 See Know the Difference: “As Fed” vs. “Dry Matter” Percentages for more information.

 For comparison purposes, most regular commercial diets have around 1-2% phosphorus on a dry matter basis.
 A dog with early stage kidney disease should be limited to no more than 0.6% phosphorus on a dry matter basis.
 Another way to figure it is that you want to feed no more than 30 mg phosphorus per pound of your dog's body weight daily if your dog has early stage kidney disease (less is better).
 These numbers must be reduced further for dogs with moderate stage kidney disease.

-In addition to the high-quality foods listed in the table below, the following foods have less than 0.6% phosphorus minimum on a dry matter basis, according to a chart I saw in a book.
-They're not high-quality foods but may be better choices than lower-protein diets for dogs with early-stage disease:
+In addition to the high-quality foods listed in the table below, the following foods may have less than 0.6% phosphorus minimum on a dry matter basis, according to a chart I saw in a book.
+They're not high-quality foods but may be better choices than lower-protein diets for dogs with early-stage disease.
+Be sure to verify the amount of phosphorus (dry matter) with the manufacturer before feeding any of these foods:

 - Hill's Science Diet Adult Advanced Fitness Gourmet Beef Entree (canned)